ElidaDev/Digital-History-Notebook/README.md

 - 2020s Remote work is more prevelant

 # Final Thoughts
-I disliked the research and typing portion.
+I disliked the research and typing portion because I don't like English class and it felt like english.
 I liked learning the concepts of git.